 - Several visits will include special testing including a test for gestational diabetes (this usually occurs between 24-28 weeks) and Group B Strep or GBS (usually done between 35-37 weeks)

 If you have any questions about anything, be sure to talk it over with your provider.
-It will make things easier for you if you write down your questions and bring them with you to each appointment.
-If you find that you are not given adequate time during your prenatal care appointments to have your questions answered, you may want to consider switching to a provider you are more comfortable with.
+It will make things easier for you if you write your questions down and bring them with you to each appointment.
+If you are not given adequate time to have your questions answered, you may want to consider switching to a provider you are more comfortable with.

 Disclaimer: Pregnancy by Design’s information is not a substitute for professional medical advice or treatment.
 Always ask your healthcare provider about any health concerns you may have.